 Lowest fees for masters and MBAs

 Tuition fees for masters degrees, including MBAs, vary between universities and courses.
-The tuition fees list is a good guide to which universities set low tuition fees for masters courses.
+The tuition fees list is a good guide for comparing tuition fees for masters courses.